problem4j/problem4j-core/README.md

 ```

 To publish the built artifacts to local Maven repository, run following command, replacing `XXXX` with the desired
 version.
-By default, the version is derived from git commit hash.
+By default, the version is `unspecified` (Gradle's default).

 ```bash
 ./gradlew -Pversion=XXXX publishToMavenLocal